 Do you need a fish finder?

+Yes, if you want to fish, you need one.
 A fish finder can detect water that has no active fish.
-You can also detect large baits schools or nearby feeding fish.
+You can also detect large baits in schools or nearby feeding fish.
 You can see what depth the fish.
 It can tell you what baits are most likely to work.